wasmerio/old-docs.wasmer.io/integrations/js/wasi/server/examples/hello-world.md

 `JavaScript` --&gt; `WebAssembly` --&gt; `Native "OS" function`

-In this case, we will invoke the WASM module [`as-echo`](https://github.com/torch2424/as-echo) that receives a text string and echoes it back by writing it to standard out.
+In this case, we will invoke the a simple WASI module that does nothing more than writing `hello world` to standard out.

-However, as we saw with the [client-side `hello-world` example](https://github.com/wasmerio/docs.wasmer.io/tree/ca2c9145ea511f3c00439b180be82cc5197a177f/docs/wasmer-js/client/examples/hello-world/wasmer-js-client-hello-world/README.md), file descriptors such as "standard in" and "standard out" are not normally available to a WebAssembly module since they belong to the underlying "OS".
+However, as we saw with the [client-side `hello-world` example](/integrations/js/wasi/browser/examples/hello-world), file descriptors such as "standard in" and "standard out" are not normally available to a WebAssembly module since they belong to the underlying "OS".
 Therefore, we must again make use of the following package:

 | Package Name | Description |
 | :--- | :--- |
 | `@wasmer/wasi` | A set of JavaScript polyfills that bridge the gap between the black-box world of a WebAssembly module and functionality available from the host environment |

+{% hint style="warning" %}
-> #### IMPORTANT
+#### Important

->
-> Notice that for a server-side implementation, the `@wasmer/wasmfs` package is _**not**_ needed.
+Notice that for a server-side implementation, the `@wasmer/wasmfs` package is _**not**_ needed.
+{% endhint %}

 ## Setup Instructions